luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 Stereo camera pair noise
 ------------------------

 If input left/right images are noisy, the disparity map will be noisy as well.
-So prerequisite for good depth are high IQ (see :ref:`Image Quality <Improving Image Quality>` docs) left/right stereo images.
+So the prerequisite for good depth are high IQ (see :ref:`Image Quality <Improving Image Quality>` docs) left/right stereo images.
 Active stereo (`Pro version <https://docs.luxonis.com/projects/hardware/en/latest/pages/articles/oak-s2.html#pro-version>`__ of OAK cameras) mostly alleviates this issue, but for passive stereo cameras, there are a few things you can do to improve the quality of the stereo camera pair.